nickppa/json-viewer/README.md

-# json-viewer README
+# oh-my-json-viewer

-Our JSON Viewer is a user-friendly tool for viewing, searching, and navigating JSON data.
+Oh My JSON Viewer is a user-friendly tool for viewing, searching, and navigating JSON data.
 It supports syntax highlighting, tree and raw views, and a path viewer for quick access to elements.

 ## Features